Zack Moore (American football)

-Zack Moore is an American football coach and former player.
-He is defensive coordinator at Morehead State University.
+Zack Moore is an American former college football coach and former player.
+He was defensive coordinator at Morehead State University from 2016 to 2017.
 Moore served at the head football coach at Kentucky Christian University from 2009 to 2010, compiling a record of 1–21.
 He was head football coach at East Carter High School in Grayson, Kentucky from 2011 to 2014.